Risk-First Diagrams Explained

 On The Left

-There are all kinds of risks we face in life, and we attach different value or criticality to them.
-Most people will want to take action against the worst risks they face in their lives, and maybe put up with some of the lesser ones.
+There are all kinds of risks we face in life and we attach different value or criticality to them.
+Most people will want to take action against the worst risks they face in their lives and maybe put up with some of the lesser ones.
+Equally, we should also try and achieve our most critical goals and let the lesser ones slide (at least, from a rational standpoint).

 In The Middle